ozrevulsion/AngularWorkshop/README.md

   ```
   angular.module("Talkative", []).controller('TalkativeOutputController', ['$scope', function($scope) {
-    $scope.whatAmI = "I am an Angular god!";
+    $scope.whatAmI = "Angular god!";
   }]);
   ```

   So what this says is; create me a controller called TalkativeOutputController.
 We pass in the $scope variable and this is an angular thing that we can inject into our controller and we can attach properties and functions to it to allow us to use those properties within the scope of the element that we have attached our controller to.
 In this instance we have set a variable called whatAmI to the text "I am an Angular god!".
+Note that the second argument is an array.
+This can actually either be an array or a function.
+If it is just a function then this is taken to the be the functionality for the controller.
+If it is an array then what is expected is any number of strings and the last element should be the function definition.
+The strings at the start the string representation of the variable names used in the arguments of the function.
+This is done to facilitate minification so that when the javascript you write is mangled the variable names can be parsed back to what they were before mangling.
+If you don't do this and then uglify your code then your angular app will break.

 - Finally we need to hook up angular to our HTML page.
 To do this we first need to hook up the app to our page.
 In this instance we will hook it up to the html.
 The validity of this will differ from app to app but you should know that the ng-app attribute will define the scope of the app as being the scope of the tag you put it on. i.e. you will only be able to use your app and it's artifacts within the scope of the DOM element that you put the ng-app on.
 Make your html tag like this: